wagtail/wagtail/docs/getting_started/tutorial.md

 $ pip install -r requirements.txt
 ```

-the `requirements.txt` file contains all the dependencies needed
+This ensures that you have the relevant versions of Wagtail, Django, and any other dependencies for the project you have just created.
-in order to run the project.
+The `requirements.txt` file contains all the dependencies needed in order to run the project.

 ### Create the database